 Your introduction is an opportunity to re-introduce yourself and remind your lead, prospect, or recipient why you're sending the associated proposal.
 This also gives you a chance to provide any relevant social proof to prime them before reading your full proposal, as well as tease the overall purpose.

 To write a letter that effectively introduces and summarizes the proposal, draft each of the five elements in order.
+Below, we'll show examples of each element from our free template.
 Be brief and to the point, including only the most crucial information and using clear, simple language to help the reader remain engaged.
 Personalize the letter so the prospect feels that you’ve listened to and truly understood their specific needs — this can inspire them to work with you over your competitors.

 Add business headings to the top left-hand side of your letter, listing standard information about both your business and your prospect’s.
 List full names, job titles, companies, addresses, and contact information, as shown below.
 This helps the reader know this letter is for them and which business it’s from, which can be helpful if they’re assessing multiple vendors.